aws-geospatial/amazon-location-utilities-auth-helper-js/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

+## Security issue notifications
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public GitHub issue.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.